ultimate271/notes/dastoyevsky/brothers02.07.md

 “Thank her and say I’m not coming,” said Alyosha, with a strained smile.
 “Finish what you were saying, Misha.
 I’ll tell you my idea after.”

+#### Ratikin goes on about Ivan wanting to take Mitya's betrothed, and the weird love/money grabbing triangle between Fyodor, Mitya, and Grushenka
 “There’s nothing to finish.
 It’s all clear.
 It’s the same old tune, brother.
 If even you are a sensualist at heart, what of your brother, Ivan?
 He’s a Karamazov, too.
 What is at the root of all you Karamazovs is